 Capsicum is the generic name for chilli peppers.
 The heat you feel when you eat a chilli pepper occurs as a result of a chemical interaction with sensory neurones, which is also a reason for capsicum’s health promoting bioactive properties.
 Capsicum can boost metabolism by making the body produce extra heat – a calorie burning furnace to fuel the body.

 Research has shown that eating capsicum can increase metabolism by up to 20% for 2 hours.
 It can also increase fat oxidation, and reduce appetite so that the body is more efficient at using fat for fuel and you’ll crave less food to feel full.
-Research has shown that capsicum may have even more beneficial effects including fighting inflammation, preventing cancer, stimulating muscle protein synthesis and aiding muscular growth and repair.
+Research has shown that capsicum may have even more beneficial effects including fighting inflammation, stimulating muscle protein synthesis and aiding muscular growth and repair.

 Capsicum is responsible for spicing up all sorts of food and drink, so consider adding this hot tamale to your diet for its powerful kick and potent metabolic punch.
 Capsicum can be found in The Lean Plus (Booster No.4), one of our dietary booster capsules.
 Pick it up from our Online Shop.